Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Frightening Strike.** When you use your Augmented Strike, you can force the target to make a Wisdom saving throw (DC equal to 8 + your Charisma modifier and proficiency bonus).
 On failure, the target is Frightened of you until the start of your next turn.

 **Vanish.** As a bonus action, you can expend a Fey Energy Die, rolling it and magically giving yourself the invisible condition for a number of rounds equal to the number rolled.
-Your invisibility ends early if you attack or cast a spell.
+Your invisibility ends early if you attack, cast a spell, or lose concentration (as if you were concentrating on a spell).

 # Level 10: Fey Aptitude
 When you roll a number lower than your Charisma modifier on a Fey Energy Die, you can use your Charisma modifier instead.